Non-asymptotic Optimal Prediction Error for Growing-dimensional Partially Functional Linear Models: The Analysis and Main Results

 \end{theorem}

-Equation \eqref{pre} presents an exact convergence rate of the excess perdition risk with all precise constants determined by the regularity conditions.
-The first term in the right side of \eqref{pre} is ascribed to the parametric part of the PFLM.
-The second term is a mixed rate consisting of both the parametric and the functional part since the prediction risk is a square function composed by both the functional and non-functional predictors.
-The last term is a dominated term, which reveals that the signal strength $||f_0||$, the operator norm of the reproducing kernel, and the variation of functional predictor play a crucial role in the non-asymptotic convergence rate.
-These assumption-dependent constants are always ignored in most reference of asymptotic analysis for functional regressions.
+Equation \eqref{pre} presents an exact upper bound of the excess perdition risk with all precise constants determined by the regularity conditions.
+The first term on the right side of \eqref{pre} is ascribed to the parametric part of the PFLM.
+The second term is a mixed bound consisting of both the parametric and the functional part since the prediction risk is a square function composed of both the functional and non-functional predictors.
+The last term is a dominated term, which reveals that the signal strength $||f_0||$, the operator norm of the reproducing kernel, and the variation of functional predictor play a crucial role in the non-asymptotic upper bound of prediction risk.
+Unfortunately, these assumption-dependent constants are always ignored in most references of asymptotic analysis for functional regressions.

+\begin{rem} {At first glance, it seems very surprising that the upper bound on the excess risk is independent of $\alpha_0$.
+From \eqref{2-6},